1

 3

 Long ago, I studied dreams and dream theory.
 A technique I learned was to try to stay with a waking dream.
 If you don’t, it disappears, and you might be left with a feeling of nameless dread.
-But if you focus on recalling the details and on the feelings the dream generated, you might start coming to terms with them.
+But if you focus on recalling the details and on the feelings the dream generated, you might come to terms with them.

 The technique still works.
 Because I stayed awake with my lonely spy dream, I could analyze and then rewind the story.
 Each woman in the dream is what Jung called an “anima,” the archetype of woman in a man’s psyche.
 (In a woman’s dream, the male equivalent is the “animus.”)
 She doesn’t necessarily represent a real woman.
 Typically, she’s faceless, as I realize in retrospect were the women in the dream.